DanDevG/open-cube/README.md

-# three-dots.js
+# Open Cube

 A lightweight js plugin for creating 3d cubes which can be rotated programatically

 ## The code isn't ready yet.
-For now here is just an empty repository
+For now here is a barebone for the future project